Astrothelium sipmanii

 Astrothelium sipmanii is a species of corticolous (bark-dwelling) lichen in the family Trypetheliaceae.
-It is found in Guyana.
+It is found in Guyana and Brazil.

 Taxonomy

-The lichens was formally described as a new species in 2016 by Dutch lichenologist André Aptroot.
+The lichen was formally described as a new species in 2016 by Dutch lichenologist André Aptroot.
 The type was collected by Harrie Sipman in the Upper Takutu District; here, in savannah forest, it was found growing on the smooth bark of trees.
 The species epithet acknowledges the collector of the type.

 Description

 The lichen has a pale ochraceous-green thallus with a cortex; the thallus is surrounded by a thin (≤1 mm wide) black prothallus.
-The ascomata are pear-shaped (pyriform), measuring 0.7–1.2 mm in diameter.
-The ascomatal walls are carbonized (blackened) and up to about 80 μm thick; the ostioles (pores) are apically situated, black, and concave.
-Astrothelium sipmanii makes ellipsoid-shaped ascospores with 5 septa, and measure 100–150 by 35–40 μm.
-The hamathecium (i.e., all of the hyphae or other tissues between the asci) is (scattered with) with oil globules.
+The ascomata are pear-shaped, measuring 0.7–1.2 mm in diameter.
+The ascomatal walls are (blackened) and up to about 80 μm thick; the ostioles (pores) are apically situated, black, and concave.
+Astrothelium sipmanii makes ellipsoid-shaped ascospores with 5 septa, measuring 100–150 by 35–40 μm.
+The hamathecium (i.e., all of the hyphae or other tissues between the asci) is with oil globules.
 No lichen products were detected in the collected specimens using thin-layer chromatography.

 Astrothelium curvisporum and A. pustulatum share some similar characteristics, but can be distinguished by differences in spore shape and septation.

+Habitat and distribution

+In addition to the type locality in Guyana, the lichen has also been recorded from Amazonas in Brazil.